Eunoe Text

 Color Lookup

 A color lookup panel is available on the right-hand side of the Theme Maker window.
 For narrower screens, such as those on a smartphone, the panel will be visible at the top of the page.
 The panel is divided into eight blocks.
-The first six represent the main accent colors used throughout Zimo Web for various content.
+The first four represent the main accent colors used throughout Zimo Web for various content.
 These colors typically follow a gradient or shade with a specific direction, but can be customized as needed.
 The last two blocks represent widget and backdrop colors.
 These colors are constructed with more complex gradients and are used in most widgets and as the backdrop of Zimo Web, respectively.

 Since the Theme Maker allows users to work on themes without setting them as the current displaying theme, the color lookup panel becomes essential for visualizing how the created theme will appear in real scenarios, as they can reflected how the colors are being edited in real-time.